 Choose a writing instructor and time slot (up to two-weeks in advance) that work best for you using our online booking system.

 Although you can receive helpful support from any of our writing instructors, we recommend that you find an instructor with expertise in the subject area within which you’re working.

 In the online booking system, you can use the “Limit to” dialogue box at the top of the schedule to view the instructors who have expertise in an area of study (Humanities, Social Sciences, Fine Arts, STEM, etc.).
 In addition, each instructor’s personal bio will help guide your decision.
 You can access information about our writing instructors directly in the online booking system by clicking on available appointment slots.

 We encourage you to develop a professional relationship with one or two writing instructors with whom you can work on developing your writing as a sustained project.

 You can book one session per week, and can choose the same instructor each time, or choose different instructors for each type of assignment.
 It’s up to you!

 Sessions last up to 50 minutes.

 Yes.
-During peak periods, one of our writing instructors is on standby between 10:30am and 3:20pm for 15-minute drop in sessions.
+During peak periods in Fall and Winter terms, one of our writing instructors is on standby between 10:30am and 3:20pm for 15-minute drop in sessions.
 These sessions now typically take place in our Writing Workspace for Drop-in & Guided Writing (S312).
 In the event that that space is closed for a workshop, check in with reception.